 - Specialization in Family Studies (BSc)

-- Honors Specialization in Families and Communities (BA)
+- Honours Specialization in Families and Communities (BA)

-- Honors Specialization in Nutrition and Families (BA)
+- Honours Specialization in Nutrition and Families (BA)

 - Specialization in Family Studies (BA)